Mahmudjust/Leetcode_One_Day_One_Problem_Challenge/README.md

 # Leetcode_One_Day_One_Problem_Challenge

+# About

+This repository is created for cracking November 2023 leetcode problem with the following ideas:

+1. Have to crack one problem within one day.
+2. Try to solve it alone without anyones help
+3. Learn new algorithm and data structure if necessary  to crack the problem

+# Purpose

+The purpose of this repo  is to challenge myself each day.
+Also here are some other things:

+1. Inherit a wide angle of solutions to tackle a problem
+3. Build a problem solver attitude
+4. Build confidence to tackle any problem
+5. To track the progress

-November 2023
+# Challenges of November 2023

-Day 01 Challenge: Find Mode in Binary Search Tree []
+1.Day 01 Challenge: Find Mode in Binary Search Tree []